MolTwister/MolTwister-doc/source/list_of_commands.md

 axis system.
 All atoms will be redrawn once the corresponding mouse button is released.

 The <fog> can be either 'on' or 'off'.

+The <usevdwradius> can be either 'on' or 'off'.
+If 'on' the atoms are drawn using the built in van der Waals radius multiplied by <vdwscalefactor> (default 1).

+The <labels> can be either 'on' or 'off'.
+If 'on', the atom and bond labels defined in the 'add atom' command will be displayed.

+The <fontsize> can be either 10, 12 or 18.

+The color values <r> <g> <b> (red, green and blue) must be between 0 and 1.
 ````

 ## get